Trans Pride with Pronouns Him, Her, They

 Benefits

 Edgility suggests emphasizing equity over optics.
-Benefits packages that address LGBTQ+ specific needs are an absolute baseline for all businesses hoping to create an equitable environment for their queer staff.
+Benefits packages that address LGBTQ+ specific needs are an absolute baseline for all businesses hoping to create an equitable environment for staff in that demographic.
 49% of LGBTQ+ professionals won’t work at a company that doesn’t consider them when choosing employee benefits.
 These benefits should explicitly include same and different-sex partner benefits, trans-inclusive benefits, and mental health support.
 Benefits should also be extended to the children of staff members, who may need gender-affirming care, counseling services, or even the ability to seek a primary care physician who understands the importance of supporting trans, non-binary and genderqueer children.

 Resources